this is a comment

 print "alice's {key} is {some_object at key}"

-for each letter in "hello world" do
+for each letter in some_string do

 print letter